Subanana vs Happy Scribe (2026): A Documentation-Based Comparison

 Pick Happy Scribe if:

-• You need 150+ language coverage with no specific Cantonese requirement
+- You need 150+ language coverage with no specific code-switched or Asian-language requirement

 Pick Subanana if:

 The honest framing: Happy Scribe is the established multilingual transcription + subtitling specialist with a human-verified safety net.
-Subanana is narrower — Cantonese-focused transcription + live event captioning.
+Subanana is narrower — multilingual transcription tuned for harder, code-switched audio, plus live event captioning.
 Pick by which job you actually need done.

 FAQ